 Abraham, Sarah and three visitors show us good things can happen when we quit hiding

-LOUISVILLE — “Gospel Hospitality and the Kingdom of God,” the conference held online by Presbyterian Border Region Outreach, concluded Sunday with a worship service.
+“Gospel Hospitality and the Kingdom of God,” the conference held online by Presbyterian Border Region Outreach, recently concluded with a worship service.

-On Saturday, the Revs.
-Holly Clark-Porter and Kaci Clark-Porter, a clergy couple serving Grace Presbyterian Church in El Paso, Texas, led a worship service from a powerful and moving spot: the Grand Candela monument erected last fall to memorialize the 23 people killed on Aug.
+The Revs.
+Holly Clark-Porter and Kaci Clark-Porter, a clergy couple serving Grace Presbyterian Church in El Paso, Texas, led a worship service from a powerful and moving spot: the Grand Candela monument erected in fall 2020 to memorialize the 23 people killed on Aug.
 3, 2019, allegedly by a Texas man who authorities say posted a document online before the shootings railing against immigrants.

 The service was occurring, Holly Clark-Porter noted, “not in a stained-glass sanctuary, but from a stained parking lot.”
 Traffic whizzed by the pastors while they led worship.